 Cycling is a great way to discover the city, especially when led by a professional guide.
 You can even climb the seven hills that rise from central Nice.

-La Ciamada Nissarda is a local folk dancing troupe that performs regularly at traditional events and festivals.
+La Ciamada Nissarda is a local folk dancing troupe that performs regularly at traditional events and local festivals in Nice.
 It's a great way to learn about the music, dance and costumes from the past.
 Check out their schedule here.

 Soaring above the waves of the Baie des Anges with a parasail above and a boat below is joyful and exhilarating.
 Nikaia Glisse will launch you into the air from their base at Beau Rivage beach any time from sunrise to sunset.
 Whether solo, duo or trio, it's an experience to remember.
 Also available are flyboarding and water skiing.